Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 Open Packs: Once I open a pack, it was difficult to know what cards I pulled later unless I go to my collection.
 A log of recent pack openings could be helpful.

-Get Collection: It would be nice to have the collection endpoint filter by something, this could be type, name, or price.

 It would be cool to have a total estimated value of my collection as a user in order to see if I should sell, and I can build on my collection and try to get more valuable cards.